loaderImage

 The Long Read

-Everything you *need to know* is right above this.
+Everything you *need to know* about changing the frequency of premium payment is right above this.
 Scroll down, only if you'd still like to read more (honestly, why?)

 Good news!
 Yes you can change your premium payment frequency after buying a term insurance plan.